John A. Trese: Career

 In 1953 he was appointed associate secretary for Catholic Charities, eventually becoming Director of Catholic Social Services of Oakland, Monroe, Washtenaw, and Lapeer counties in Michigan.
 He held the post until 1965.

 In 1962 he was appointed Spiritual Director of the National Council of Catholic Nurses.
 He authored an article in The Catholic Nurse monthly journal titled "Life with Father."

 From 1965 to 1968, Trese directed the Archdiocesan Opportunity Program.
 While there, Trese began more than 13 programs including many Headstart sites and teaching programs for women in prison.
 During the 1960s he became one of the leaders of the emerging consciousness for greater social justice in the Detroit area.

 In 1968 he was appointed rector of St. Columban Church, a position he held until 2000 when he retired as senior priest.
-While there, he served as Vicar Pro-tem of the South Oakland Vicariate and instituted many innovative programs at St. Columban's including his ministry to fellow priests, to Catholics affected by divorce, and to families touched by suicide.
+While there, he served as Vicar Pro-tem of the South Oakland Vicariate and instituted many programs at St. Columban's, including his ministry to fellow priests, to Catholics affected by divorce, and to families touched by suicide.

 In 2001, St. Columban was named one of the Excellent Catholic Parishes by Paul Wilkes, citing programs developed by Trese: spontaneous prayers of the faithful during Mass, collaborative spirit between leadership and laypeople, emphasis on learning and personal development, and suicide support group.